awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 + The certificates are attached to the Greengrass core\.
 You can verify this from the **Manage** page for the core thing in the AWS IoT console\.

 **Note**
-Currently, AWS IoT Greengrass doesn't support loading the CA certificate or AWS IoT client certificate directly from the HSM\.
+Currently, AWS IoT Greengrass doesn't support loading the CA certificate or IoT client certificate directly from the HSM\.
 The certificates must be loaded as plain\-text files on the file system in a location that can be read by Greengrass\.

 ## Hardware Security Configuration for an AWS IoT Greengrass Core<a name="configure-hardware-security"></a>